 Past performance is not an indicator of future performance.
 Investments go up and down in value.
 If an investment did well last year, it may do poorly this year.

 Focus on finding investments that fit well in your overall plan and that fit your risk level.
-Find out more about what good performance looks like.

 Having a mix of different types of investments smooths out the ups and downs of investing and reduces the risk of losing money.